How to say god in aramaic

 Aramaic is an ancient Semitic language that was widely spoken in the ancient Near East.
 It was the language of Jesus Christ and his disciples, as well as the language of Babylonian captivity and Persian administration.
 This historical significance makes Aramaic an important language for scholars and researchers studying ancient civilizations and religious texts.

-See also How to pronounce vocabulary
+See also How close can foundations be to a drain

 2. Semitic Roots: